-SPANA ambassador Ann Widdecombe recently travelled to Nouakchott in Mauritania to see how SPANA is helping the country’s working animals.
+SPANA supporter Ann Widdecombe recently travelled to Nouakchott in Mauritania to see how SPANA is helping the country’s working animals.

 Despite its population of over one million people, Nouakchott has no water distribution system.
 Its residents rely on 70,000 working donkeys, which have to collect and deliver water from a limited number of water points.